The Chair - Richard Foster CBE

 is a barrister and the former Chief Crown Prosecutor of West Mercia where he also chaired the Criminal Justice Board and served as a member of the Crown Prosecution Service Board.
 Prior to this he worked for many years at CPS headquarters responsible for a range of cases including fraud, extradition, appellate, war crimes and serious organised crime.
 As well as his expertise in Criminal Law, Mr England brings to the Commission extensive experience of management in the criminal justice system.
 Mr England graduated from King’s College, London in 1980 and was called to the Bar in 1981.
 He joined the Commission in November 2006.

 is an experienced lawyer and was also an NHS Trust Chief Executive and clinical practitioner for many years.
-Julie trained at Hempsons a firm specialising in health care matters where she was involved in defending doctors, dentists and NHS Trusts in both civil and criminal cases.
-Julie continues to undertake pro bono work in civil cases.
-She joined the Commission in January 2007.
+Julie trained at Hempsons, a firm specialising in health care matters, where she was involved in defending doctors, dentists and NHS Trusts in both civil and criminal cases.
+Ms Goulding joined the Commission in January 2007.
+Since 2008 she has been a member of the Forensic Science Advisory Council and since 2011 she has been a judge of the Social Entitlement Chamber (SSCS).

 was a partner at a nationally-respected firm of solicitors where he practised exclusively in criminal defence work for many years and was involved in many high-profile trials and appeals.
 He was Chairman of the Serious Fraud Association, Vice-Chairman of the Criminal Appeals Lawyers Association and has been involved in many applications to the Commission which have resulted in referrals to the appeal courts.
 He is a Member of the Crown Court Rules Committee and a Part-Time Immigration and Asylum Judge.
 Ewen brings to the Commission a wealth of experience in criminal defence and appeal work.
 He joined the Commission in November 2006.